emberlabs/sfslib/README.markdown

 	git submodule init
 	git submodule update

-This will download the StopForumSpam integration Library, along with its dependency, the OpenFlame Framework.
+This will download the StopForumSpam integration Library along with its dependency, the OpenFlame Framework.

 ### Notes